vishal-labade/ai_evals_v2/docs/v3_PRODUCT_EVAL.md

 - `decode_tps` (generation tokens/sec)
 - `prefill_time_share` (context tax share of total time)

-This makes your evaluation *look and feel like production inference profiling*.
+This makes evaluation *look and feel like production inference profiling*.

 ## How to run